National closes gap on Labour in new poll

 Ardern rose one point in the preferred prime minister ranking, to 39 per cent, while Chris Luxon rose 11 points to 29 per cent.

-"This is a very good result for an opposition leader outside an election campaign," Farrar said.
+"This is a very good result for an opposition leader outside an election campaign," Farrar said of Luxon's rise.

 There was also a narrowing in the gap between those who say the country is heading in the right or wrong direction.